saadchaay/E-commerce/README.md

 > step 9.
 Connect stripe with my store

     - Creation a stripe account
-    - copier Publishable key and Secret key from stripe and past it in WooCommerce
+    - copier Publishable key and Secret key from stripe and past them in WooCommerce payment settings

 > step 10. make product purchase simulation